 - Stop playing if the pain suddenly becomes worse.

 - Apply ice to the affected area as soon as possible after the game.

-Herniated disc leg pain usually fades over time, and the symptoms can be treated using stretching exercises, pain medication, behavior modification or rest.
-If chronic leg or back pain prevents you from pursuing your passion for softball even after weeks or months of conservative treatment, your physician may suggest surgery as an option.
+Herniated disc leg pain can improve over time, and the symptoms can be treated using stretching exercises, pain medication, spinal injections, posture improvement and rest.
+If chronic leg or back pain prevents you from pursuing your passion for softball even after weeks or months of conservative treatment, your doctor may suggest surgery as an option.

-In that case, consider the minimally invasive procedures performed at Laser Spine Institute as an effective and safer alternative to traditional open back surgery.
-Our minimally invasive decompression surgery can remove the portion of the herniated disc that is pinching the nerve root to help alleviate your pain.
+In this situation, patients should consider the minimally invasive spine surgery performed at Laser Spine Institute as a safer and effective alternative to traditional open back surgery.^ Our minimally invasive decompression surgery can remove the portion of the herniated disc that is pinching the nerve root to help relieve your pain.
 Sometimes the entire herniated disc must be removed because it can no longer support the spine.
-When this happens, our surgeons perform a minimally invasive stabilization surgery, which is our muscle-sparing approach to spinal fusion procedures.
+In this case, our surgeons can perform a minimally invasive stabilization surgery, which is our muscle-sparing approach to spinal fusion procedures.
 Contact Laser Spine Institute today to learn how a minimally invasive outpatient procedure can help you find relief from herniated disc leg pain.